Mose Chhal Kiye Jaaye: 5 Years Later

-Soumya is released from the mental ward and vows to get her children back.
-After meeting them, she learns they don't know her and consider Prisha as their mother.
-Prisha, feeling insecure, brainwashes the kids against Soumya with Armaan's help.
-Armaan, on the other hand, learns that he needs Soumya's novel's rights to retain his public image and get out of debt.
-Soumya plays with his mind and does the same things to him that he previously did to her.
-Prisha is angry at Armaan being close to Soumya for his work but is soon told to leave the house after she realizes his true colours.
-Later, Armaan hides his sons to blackmail Soumya and take over her money but later all know his intentions & he goes to jail.
-Soumya asks Goldie to bail him out for the sake of their kids.
-During a heated argument between Soumya and Armaan, the kids learn the truth of everything and broke their relations with Armaan.
-Soumya leaves Oberoi House with her sons to an unknown place & lived happily.
+Saumya is released from the mental ward and vows to get her children back.
+After meeting them, she learns they don't know her and consider Preesha as their mother.
+Preesha, feeling insecure, brainwashes the kids against Saumya with Armaan's help.
+Armaan, on the other hand, learns that he needs Saumya's novel's rights to retain his public image and get out of debt.
+Saumya plays with his mind and does the same things to him that he previously did to her.
+Preesha is angry at Armaan being close to Saumya for his work but is soon told to leave the Oberoi house after she realizes his true colours.
+Later, Armaan hides his sons to blackmail Saumya and take over her money but later all know his intentions & he goes to jail.
+Saumya asks Goldie to bail him out for the sake of their kids.
+During a heated argument between Saumya and Armaan, the kids learn the truth of everything and broke their relations with Armaan.
+Saumya leaves the Oberoi House with her sons to an unknown place & lived happily.